sz976/masumi-payment-service/README.md

 6. Setup Database
    1. Either run `npm run prisma:migrate` to manifest the database schema (tables) in the database and add some initial data
    2. Or run `npm run prisma:generate` to generate the schema
-7. Optionally run `npm run prisma:seed` to add some initial data
+7. To add some initial data to the database run `npm run prisma:seed`
 8. Run the service
    1. Either run `npm run build && npm start`
    2. Or run `npm run dev` to run the service in development mode